connctd/docs/docs/content/glossary/connector.md

 ### Connector Publication

 Describes a technology and configuration parameters that are required to install and instantiate connectors.
-Publications can only be created with developer access tokens.
-Connector publication can be created via our API or in the [Developer Center](https://devcenter.connctd.io/).
+Publications can be managed via the [Developer Center](https://devcenter.connctd.io/).
 Multiple apps can install a published connector.

 ### Connector Installation